reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 export default App;
 ```

-To execute code only when the LaunchDarkly client is ready, we have two mechanisms: an *event* or a *promise*.
+To execute code only when the LaunchDarkly client is ready, we use the `ldclient.on()` function.

 With `this.ldclient.on('ready', ...)`, we subscribe to the `ready` event which will fire once the LaunchDarkly client has received the state of all feature flags from the server.

 With `this.ldclient.on('change', ...)`, we subscribe to the `change` event which will fire once the LaunchDarkly client has received the state of all feature flags that has got updated or changed in the LaunchDarkly UI.

-For the promise mechanism, the SDK supports two methods: `waitUntilReady()` and `waitForInitialization()`.
-The behavior of `waitUntilReady()` is equivalent to the `ready` event.
-The promise resolves when the client receives its initial flag data.
-As with all promises, you can either use `.then()` to provide a callback, or use `await` if you are writing asynchronous code.
-The other method that returns a promise, `waitForInitialization()`, is similar to `waitUntilReady()` except that it also tells you if initialization fails by rejecting the promise.

 Next we can run the following command to start the UI: